dompdf/dompdf/CONTRIBUTING.md

   Also include the operating system it's installed on.
 PHP configuration can also help, and server error logs (like Apache logs)

-- Mention which release of dompdf you're using (the zip, the master branch, etc).
+- Mention which release of dompdf you're using (the zip, a specific branch, etc).
   Preferably, try also with the current development snapshot, to ensure the problem has not already been fixed.